iqbal-lab-org/pandora/README.md

   -k INT                      K-mer size for (w,k)-minimizers [default: 15]

 Input/Output:
-  -o,--outdir DIR             Directory to write output files to [default: pandora_discover] -t,--threads INT            Maximum number of threads to use [default: 1] --kg                        Save kmer graphs with forward and reverse coverage annotations for found loci -M,--mapped-reads           Save a fasta file for each loci containing read parts which overlapped it
+  -o,--outdir DIR             Directory to write output files to [default: "pandora_discover"] -t,--threads INT            Maximum number of threads to use [default: 1] --kg                        Save kmer graphs with forward and reverse coverage annotations for found loci -M,--mapped-reads           Save a fasta file for each loci containing read parts which overlapped it